Akash-Jambulkar/Akash-Jambulkar/README.md

 QA Automation and CyberSecurity
 --------------------------------

-I have been automation, networking and cybersecurity.
+I have been learning automation, networking and cybersecurity.
 I have exploited vulnerabilities in computer system, networks and applications.

 * ✉️  You can contact me at [akashjambulkar0625@gmail.com](mailto:akashjambulkar0625@gmail.com)